 Let’s look at an example from one of Evocon’s clients – Toftan.
 They implemented real-time tracking in their newly built factory at the end of 2017.
 When they started getting live OEE data from their production machines, it wasn’t world-class.
 Their equipment was averaging around 30-40% in OEE.

 It took them two months to achieve it and another four months to get OEE regularly over 60%.
 Today most of their shifts meet the world-class standard, reaching an OEE over 80%.
-As this example from Toftan shows, by truly understanding where the plant is operating, where major losses are occurring, and then setting realistic targets, it is possible to achieve dramatic improvements and maximise machine utilisation.
+As this example from Toftan shows, by truly understanding where the plant is operating, where major losses are occurring, and then setting realistic targets, it is possible to achieve dramatic improvements and maximize machine utilization.

 4. Combine with Theory of Constraints (TOC) – improve the throughput of a bottleneck resource